Have you ever found that:

 - You’re shopping online so often that you’re neglecting relationships and hurting your financial health?

-- You’re so absorbed with gaming or binge-watching TV that you spend less time working out, seeing friends, or pursuing sports and hobbies you once loved?
+- You’re so absorbed with gaming or binge-watching TV that you spend less time with your partner?

-Some questions to consider if you’re wondering whether you or someone you love should seek professional help:
+Some questions to consider if you’re wondering whether you or your partner should seek professional help:

-- Are my digital habits starting to alienate other people?
+- Are my digital habits starting to alienate my spouse?

 - Am I having trouble sleeping?
 Or keeping a healthy schedule?